-Comments on HE and related matters which might be of interest to colleagues in the Registrar’s Department at the University of Nottingham and more broadly.
-The comments though are largely based on spotting what other people are saying and on the latest press releases from BIS (was DIUS).
+Comments on HE and related matters which might be of interest to those working in higher education.
+The comments though are largely based on spotting what other people are saying and on skimming Inside Higher Ed and the Chronicle.

 All observations welcome…